jacobobryant/biff-reframe/README.md

-# Biff example project
+# How to use re-frame with Biff

-This is the example/template project for Biff.
+This is an example of using re-frame instead of htmx with [Biff](https://biffweb.com).
+See [How to use re-frame with Biff](https://biffweb.com/p/how-to-use-reframe-with-biff/) for commentary.
+To try it out:

+1. Run `bb generate-secrets` and save the values to `secrets.env`.
-Run `bb dev` to get started.
-See `bb tasks` for other commands.
+2. Run `bb dev` like usual.